On This Day in History: August 27

 - The Treaty of Nerchinsk is signed by Russia and the Qing Empire (Julian calendar).

-- Pierre Barrière fails in his attempt to assassinate King Henry IV of France.
+- Pierre Barrière failed an attempt to assassinate Henry IV of France.

 - The Battle of St. Quentin results in Emmanuel Philibert becoming Duke of Savoy.